stanley-fork/WFGY/TensionUniverse/BlackHole/Q086_fundamental_function_of_sleep.md

   * `Met_clear(m; window)`,
   * `Cog_perf(m; domain)` for relevant tasks.

-*Protocol:*
+**Protocol**

 1. Select encodings and weights as in Experiment 1, before examining comparative outcomes across arms.
 2. For each subject and condition, generate states `m` in `M_sleep_reg` representing defined time windows under each arm.
 3. Compute `DeltaS_arch(m)`, `DeltaS_memory(m)`, `DeltaS_met(m)`, and `DeltaS_sleep(m)`.
 4. Compare tension profiles between natural sleep and substitute states over time.

-*Metrics:*
+**Metrics**

 * Differences in `DeltaS_sleep(m)` between arms at matched time points.
 * Longitudinal behaviour of `DeltaS_memory(m)` and `DeltaS_met(m)` under prolonged substitution.
 * Correlations between `Dyn_osc(m; region, band)` patterns and tension measures.

-*Falsification conditions:*
+**Falsification conditions**

-* If substitute states can maintain `DeltaS_sleep(m)` within the same low band as natural sleep across long durations, while preserving cognitive and metabolic outcomes, then any encoding that predicts necessary large tension increases under substitution is falsified.
+* If substitute states can maintain `DeltaS_sleep(m)` within the same low band as natural sleep across long durations, while preserving cognitive and metabolic outcomes, then any encoding that predicts necessarily large tension increases under substitution is falsified.
 * Conversely, if substitute states clearly fail to prevent increases in `DeltaS_sleep(m)` yet the encoding maps them to low tension, the encoding is misaligned with observable outcomes and must be rejected.

-*Semantics implementation note:*
+**Semantics implementation note**

 The hybrid interpretation is again used: discrete labels for condition and stage are linked to continuous dynamical and metabolic summaries, without changing the core meaning of `DeltaS_sleep(m)`.

-*Boundary note:*
+**Boundary note**

-Falsifying TU encoding != solving canonical statement.
+Falsifying TU encoding is not the same as solving the canonical statement.
 This experiment tests whether particular encodings correctly differentiate natural sleep from its substitutes, not whether sleep has an irreplaceable function in an absolute sense.

 ---

 ### Experiment 3: Cross species scaling and ecological constraints

-*Goal:*
+**Goal**

 Examine whether species level sleep architecture and duration can be understood as near minima of `DeltaS_sleep(m)` under ecological and metabolic constraints.

-*Setup:*
+**Setup**

 * Data: comparative datasets for multiple species including: